 Municipal Members: Seven (7) seats will be assigned to Municipalities.
-Any Municipality with at least 16% of the Impermeable Area located within the Watershed Area receives one seat.
-A Municipality with at least 33% of the Impermeable Area located within the Watershed Area receives two seats.
-A Municipality with at least 50% of the Impermeable Area located within the Watershed Area receives three (3) seats.
+Any Municipality with at least 14% of the Impermeable Area located within the Watershed Area receives one seat.
+A Municipality with at least 28% of the Impermeable Area located within the Watershed Area receives two seats.
+A Municipality with at least 43% of the Impermeable Area located within the Watershed Area receives three (3) seats.
 A single Municipality may occupy up to three (3) seats on each Watershed Area Steering Committee.

-Municipal members for the remaining seats will be chosen by the unrepresented Municipalities.
+Municipal members for the remaining seats will be chosen by the unrepresented Municipalities, to the extent there are unrepresented municipalities.
 The remaining seats are flexible and could be assigned to a Municipality, E/WMP, COG, or other jurisdiction.
 Each member will assign an alternate to serve in their absence who must meet the requirements of a Watershed Area Steering Committee member.